KwatME/Rela.jl/system/Cell/Immune/Lymphocyte/B/Naive B.md

 # "

-Exits marrow and goes to lymphnode.
+Exits marrow and goes to a lymphnode.

 # {